Hermine & Naftali, Paris 1939

 But after two years together in Paris, they saw Hitler’s handwriting on the wall, and Hermine and Naftali sailed for Bolivia where my husband Danny was born.
 Then after the war they were able to come to the States and make a new home in New York.

-Although three of Naftali’s eight siblings also came to the States, others went to what was then Palestine, one brother settled in Luxembourg, and two cousins eventually in France.
+Although three of Naftali’s eight siblings also came to the States, others went to what was then Palestine, one brother settled in Luxembourg, one sister in Argentina, and two cousins eventually in France.
 And so several years ago, after planning with Danny’s Israeli and European cousins, we all met in Luxembourg.
 We hired a driver with a mini bus that held the 12 of us, and we traveled together around that small, charming country.

 We then took a train to Stuttgart where we were met by an old family friend who had returned to Germany after the war.
 He had offered to serve as our guide, took us to the house where Danny’s father’s family had lived, and described what life had been like at that time for German Jews.
 Two cousins of Danny’s were also then living in Stuttgart, and of course we visited with them.